 Finding the best reverb pedals under 100 dollars was a tough task.
 But, I managed to narrow down the list to down to 6 suspects which I will review below.
-For me, describing reverb as a sound and putting into words is one of the hardest of all the guitar effects.
+For me, describing reverb as a sound and putting it into words is one of the hardest of all the guitar effects.

-Some pedals have one reverb sound, others offer a couple of reverb sounds where others have many different verb options.
-Such reverb sounds that you can get in guitar pedals include spring, plate, room, and hall.
-Some reverb pedals even have some more obscure sounds like reverse reverb and shimmer reverb.
-Let's take a look at some of the affordable reverb pedals that I've come across and used in my time playing guitar.
+Some pedals have one reverb sound, others offer a couple of reverb sounds and others have many different reverb options.
+These variations include spring, plate, room, and hall reverb.
+Some pedals even have some more obscure sounds like reverse and shimmer versions of the effect.

 2) Behringer Reverb Pedal